lifan0913/node-mongo-complete-bootcamp-2019/01-introduction-nodejs-npm/notes.md

 In the example we are informing the browser that we are going to send back some HTML, so in the `end()` we can use HTML without any issue.

 IMPORTANT: We need to specify the headers BEFORE sending out the response.

+---

+## Building a (very) Simple API

+API - Application Programming Interface

+An API in a nutshell is a service from which we can request some data.
+In this example we are going to request some data about the products that we are offering in the node-farm.

+The information is in the `dev-data/data.json`.
+We are going to read the data from this file and than parse JSON into JavaScript and than send back that result to the client.

+To convert JSON into JavaScript we use the `JSON.parse()`.

+To make the server more efficient we are going to read the file when the server loads and then just send the response when somebody makes a request for the API instead of reading it every time.
+And we are using the Sync version because it's nor problematic here, the code will run "before" the server starts.

+SIDE NOTE: On the `readFile()` method we are using a different way to say where our data is located.
+We are doing this because usually the './' is where the script is being executed and '\_\_dirname' is where the current file is located.